aszell/apropy/README.md

 # apropy
-A mini Java translation editor for properties files, written in Python.
+A properties editor - a minimalistic Java translation editor for properties files, written in Python.
 ("Apró" means very small in Hungarian.)